Hereditary conjugacy separability of right angled Artin groups and its applications: Consequences of the main theorem

 For any Coxeter group $G$, G. Niblo and L. Reeves \cite{Niblo-Reeves} constructed a locally finite, finite dimensional ${\rm CAT}(0)$ cube complex $\mathcal{C}$ on which $G$ acts properly discontinuously.
 In \cite{H-W_2} Haglund and Wise show that $G$ has a finite index subgroup $F$ such that $F$ acts freely on $\mathcal{C}$ and the quotient $F\setminus \mathcal{C}$ is an $A$-special cube complex.
 In the case when $G$ is right angled or word hyperbolic (in Gromov's sense \cite{Gromov}), Niblo and Reeves proved that the action of $G$ on $\mathcal{C}$ is cocompact (see \cite{Niblo-Reeves}).
 These results, combined with the virtual retraction theorem of Haglund and Wise mentioned above, imply that word hyperbolic (or right angled) Coxeter groups belong to the class $\avr$.
 Therefore, using Corollary \ref{cor:virt_retract_RAAG-h_c_s} we achieve

 \begin{cor} Every word hyperbolic (or right angled) Coxeter group $G$ contains a finite index subgroup $F$ which is hereditarily conjugacy separable. \end{cor}

 Actually, as the paragraph above Corollary \ref{cor:Cox-sbgp-c_s} shows, the conclusion of this corollary holds for every finitely generated Coxeter group $G$, whose action on the corresponding Niblo-Reeves cube complex is cocompact.
-Such Coxeter groups were completely characterized by P.-E. Caprace in \cite{Caprace}.
+Such Coxeter groups were completely characterized by P.-E. Caprace and B. M\"uhlherr in \cite{Caprace-Muhlherr}.

 The sole fact of existence of a conjugacy separable finite index subgroup $F$ in $G$ may seem somewhat unsatisfactory.
 However, every Coxeter group is virtually torsion-free, and in a given Coxeter group $G$ it is usually easy to find some torsion-free subgroup of finite index (for instance, if $G$ is a right angled Coxeter group \eqref{eq:Cox-def}, then the kernel of the natural homomorphism from $G$ onto $\langle s_1 \rangle_2 \times \dots \times \langle s_n \rangle_2 \cong (\Z/2\Z)^n$ is torsion-free).
 The following statement is proved in Section \ref{sec:appl_sep}: